apollographql/rover/ARCHITECTURE.md

 ## CLI Design

-Great thought and attention has been paid to Rover's design, and any new command surface must be considered holistically.
+Great thought and attention has been paid to Rover's design, and any new command surface must be considered holistically. [clig.dev](https://clig.dev) has heavily influcened the design of this project and is useful reading for any contributor to this codebase.

 ### Command layout